One Million Moms Freaking Out Over 'Roseanne' Reboot's Gender-Fluid Kid

 Including a gender-fluid character on a mainstream show that will likely attract a large variety of viewers gives those who identify as gender-nonconforming a chance to see a character ― a role model or point of inspiration ― to which they can relate.
 It can also help that segment of the LGBTQ community a to be more visible and, as such, more accepted in a society where they experience verbal and physical abuse at disproportionate rates.

-As 1MM pointed out, the original “Roseanne” had already broken barriers for the LGBTQ community when the show aired TV’s first lesbian kiss in 1994.
+As 1MM pointed out, the original “Roseanne” had already broken barriers for the LGBTQ community when the show aired a controversial lesbian kiss in 1994.

 Barr told HuffPost in 2015 that ABC had initially threatened to cancel the entire show if she went through with the kiss storyline, but the network eventually broadcast the episode with a parental advisory warning.
 And a majority of viewers apparently took no issue with the groundbreaking TV moment.

-Note: CORRECTION: An earlier version of this story incorrectly identified “Roseanne” as the first show to air a lesbian kiss on network TV.
-It was a controversial kiss, but the first kiss between two women on TV is believed to be between actresses Michelle Greene and Amanda Donohoe on a 1991 episode of “L.A.
-Law.”